-Bright, zesty, and just the right amount of refined - this blood orange vinaigrette brings a citrusy pop to salads, roasted veggies, and grain bowls.
+Bright and zesty with a mustardy backbone, this blood orange vinaigrette brings a citrusy pop to salads, roasted veggies, and grain bowls.

 Tips and Tricks